How to Stop Overdrawing Your Account.

-Checks that you write against your account could be processed by your bank immediately or up to ten days after you write the check depending on when the company deposits the check, which bank they use, and whether it is a weekend or holiday.
+Checks that you write against your account could be processed by your bank immediately or up to ten days after you write the check.
+This depends on when the company deposits the check, which bank they use, and whether it is a weekend or holiday.
 Many companies now use 'electronic funds transfer' which means they send the check information through the phone lines and the bank 'reserves' the money for that company and the funds are electronically transferred to them.
 This means that the funds are sent immediately even though you wrote a check.

 Never expect that a check will not be processed immediately by the company accepting your check.
 Writing a check that you do not have the funds to cover is called writing a 'bounced' or 'rubber' check and is illegal.
 Accidents do happen and miscalculations can cause you to overdraw your account, but the bank will not be tolerant if the 'miscalculations' happen too often.

-When writing a personal check, or cashing another companies check, a bank or store may ask for your ID to ensure the check is yours.
+When writing a personal check, or cashing another companies check a bank or store may ask for your ID to ensure the check is yours.
 Try not to get angry if they ask you to identify yourself because the practice is a protection for all people.
 How you ask?
 If someone steals a check from you and tries to cash it somewhere, the store, bank, or company will know the check is fraud because your ID doesn't match, thus, they will not take it.
-This will save from having your money stolen.
+This will save you from having your money stolen.